codacy/docs/docs/coverage-reporter/index.md

 After having coverage reports set up for your repository, you must use the Codacy Coverage Reporter to upload them to Codacy.

-The recommended way to do this is by using a CI/CD platform that automatically runs tests, generates coverage, and uses the Codacy Coverage Reporter to upload the coverage report information for every push to your repository.
+The recommended way to do this is by using a CI/CD platform that automatically runs tests, generates coverage, and uses the Codacy Coverage Reporter to upload the coverage report information for **every push to your repository** including merge commits or any commits created automatically by tools such as Dependabot.

 !!! note "Alternative ways of running the Codacy Coverage Reporter"
     Codacy makes available [alternative ways to run the Codacy Coverage Reporter](alternative-ways-of-running-coverage-reporter.md), such as by installing the binary manually or by using Docker, a GitHub Action, or a CircleCI Orb.